sergio05acm/LSE/README.md

 Also, is given a solution of the model of quaternion equality constrained least squares problem through the transformations from quaternions to real value matrices, and viceversa.

+Ther code proposed in RStudio, requires package MASS and pracma.

 For more details:
 https://doi.org/10.17268/sel.mat.2021.02.20.

 Contact:
 sergioa.cabreram@ecci.edu.co